ninbrm/doc_test/README.md

-## Welcome to GitHub Pages
+## Welcome to Documentation for ConScape on GitHub Pages

-yes

-You can use the [editor on GitHub](https://github.com/pmarsceill/test-jtd/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+The idea is that we can use the [editor on GitHub](https://github.com/ninbrm/doc_test/edit/master/README.md) to maintain and preview the content for the website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever we commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in our site, from the content in your Markdown files.

 ### Markdown